Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-eco-anxiety.html.markdown

 ### Hemlata

 My parents.
 My family is from Nepal.
 Before we moved into this house, our garden wasn’t as big.
 We had one tomato plant in a pot on a balcony – I remember the smell of it so strongly.
 I think the caring and nurturing of it is what stuck with me.
 It is the biggest healer of my eco anxiety, watching something grow and nurturing it.
 If anyone is feeling eco anxious, try and do that.

+> "It is the biggest healer of my eco anxiety, watching something grow and nurturing it.
+If anyone is feeling eco anxious, try and do that."

 ### Flight Free UK